Factbox-What we know so far about the seven aid workers killed in Gaza by Israel

 British media reported that all three were former soldiers in the British military, and worked as private security contractors for UK-based firm Solace Global.

+"Despite the risks, his compassionate nature drove him to offer assistance to those in dire need," the statement said.

+"James lost his life trying to save others, he will never know what a void he has left, our family will never be the same."

-Former special forces commando Chapman, a 57-year-old married father-of-two, had only been in Gaza for a few weeks before he was killed, according to newspaper The Sun.
+Former special forces commando Chapman, a 57-year-old married father-of-two, had only been in Gaza for a few weeks before he was killed, according to the Sun newspaper.

 Henderson, aged 33, served for six years in the Royal Marines, an elite fighting force of the British navy, according to his LinkedIn page.